-Note 1. - The ship will need to be manoeuvred to ensure that the relative wind is appropriate to the direction of the helicopter touchdown heading.

-Note 2. - The touchdown heading of the helicopter is limited to the angular distance subtended by the 1D arc headings, minus the angular distance which corresponds to 15 degrees at each end of the arc.

-- 3.3.9 For non-purpose-built shipboard heliports, the TLOF shall be of sufficient size to contain a circle with a diameter not less than 1D of the largest helicopter the heliport is intended to serve.
-For operations with limited touchdown directions, contain an area within which can be accommodated two opposing arcs of a circle with a diameter of not less than 1D in the helicopter's longitudinal direction.
-The minimum width of the heliport shall be not less than 0.83D.
-(See Figure 3-11.) - 3.3.10 A shipboard heliport shall be arranged to ensure that a sufficient and unobstructed air -gap is provided which encompasses the full dimensions of the FATO.

-Note 1. - Specific guidance on the characteristics of an air-gap is given in the ICAO Heliport Manual (Doc 9261).
-As a general rule, except for shallow superstructures of three stories or less, a sufficient air-gap will be at least 3 m.

-Note 2. - The FATO should be located so as to avoid, as far as is practicable, the influence of environmental effects, including turbulence, over the FATO, which could have an adverse impact on helicopter operations.

-- 3.3.12 No fixed object shall be permitted around the edge of the TLOF, except for essential objects whose function requires them to be located thereon, that includes:

-- a) Guttering or raised kerb;

-- b) Lightings;

-- c) Foam monitors;

-- d) Handrails;

-- e) Perimeter net edge;

-- f) Landing net tie-down points; and

-- g) Flame and gas detectors.

-As of 1 January 2020, for new helidecks, tie down points shall be flushed.

-Note. - Essential objects are visual aids or others necessary for safety purposes.

-- 3.3.13 For any TLOF 1D or greater and any TLOF designed for use by helicopters having a D-value of greater than 16.0 m, objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF shall not exceed a height of 25 cm. - 3.3.14 As of 1 January 2022, for new shipboard heliports built or completed, or refurbished shipboard heliports, any TLOF1D or greater and any TLOF designed for use by helicopters having a D-value of greater than 16.0 m, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of TLOF shall not exceed a height of 15 cm. - 3.3.15 As of 1 January 2022, for new shipboard heliports built or completed, or refurbished shipboard heliports, any TLOF designed for use by helicopters having a D-value of 16.0 m or less, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF, shall not exceed a height of 5 cm.

-Note. - Lighting that is mounted at a height of less than 25 cm is typically assessed for adequacy of visual cues before and after installation.

-- 3.3.16 Objects whose function requires them to be located within the TLOF, such as lightings or landing nets, shall not exceed a height of 2.5 cm, except when lighting and landing nets are provided together, it shall not exceed 3.5 cm.
-Such objects shall only be present if they do not represent a hazard to helicopters. - 3.3.17 Safety devices such as safety nets or safety shelves shall be located around the edge of a shipboard heliport, except where structural protection exists, but shall not exceed the height of the adjacent shipboard heliport's load-bearing surface. - 3.3.18 The surface of the TLOF shall be skid-resistant to both helicopters and persons.
+- Note 1.
+The ship will need to be manoeuvred to ensure that the relative wind is appropriate to the direction of the helicopter touchdown heading. - Note 2.
+The touchdown heading of the helicopter is limited to the angular distance subtended by the 1D arc headings, minus the angular distance which corresponds to 15 degrees at each end of the arc. - 3.3.9 For non-purpose-built shipboard heliports, the TLOF shall be of sufficient size to contain a circle with a diameter not less than 1D of the largest helicopter the heliport is intended to serve. - 3.3.10 A shipboard heliport shall be arranged to ensure that a sufficient and unobstructed air -gap is provided which encompasses the full dimensions of the FATO. - Note 1.
+Specific guidance on the characteristics of an air-gap is given in the ICAO Heliport Manual (Doc 9261).
+As a general rule, except for shallow superstructures of three stories or less, a sufficient air-gap will be at least 3 m. - 3.3.11 The FATO should be located so as to avoid, as far as is practicable, the influence of environmental effects, including turbulence, over the FATO, which could have an adverse impact on helicopter operations. - 3.3.12 No fixed object shall be permitted around the edge of the TLOF, except for frangible objects whose function requires them to be located thereon. - 3.3.13 For any TLOF 1D or greater and any TLOF designed for use by helicopters having a D-value of greater than 16.0 m, objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF shall not exceed a height of 25 cm. - 3.3.14 Any TLOF1D or greater and any TLOF designed for use by helicopters having a D-value of greater than 16.0 m, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of TLOF shall not exceed a height of 15 cm. - 3.3.15 Any TLOF designed for use by helicopters having a D-value of 16.0 m or less, objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF, shall not exceed a height of 5 cm. - Note.
+Lighting that is mounted at a height of less than 25 cm is typically assessed for adequacy of visual cues before and after installation. - 3.3.16 Objects whose function requires them to be located within the TLOF (such as lighting or nets) shall not exceed a height of 2.5 cm.
+Such objects shall only be present if they do not represent a hazard to helicopters. - 3.3.17 Safety devices such as safety nets or safety shelves shall be located around the edge of a shipboard heliport, except where structural protection exists, but shall not exceed the height of TLOF.

-Note. - The surface of the shipboard heliports shall be kept free from oil, grease, excessive water or any other containment that could degrade the surface friction.
+3.3.18 The surface of the TLOF shall be skid-resistant to both helicopters and persons.